Grassland fires destroy two homes in southeast Colorado - NewsBreak

 Grassland fires destroy two homes in southeast Colorado

 LAS ANIMAS, Colo.
-(AP) — Two wind-whipped grassland fires in rural southeastern Colorado destroyed two homes, briefly closed a state highway and forced temporary evacuations in the unincorporated community of Fort Lyon, fire officials said.

-The fires erupted Tuesday west and east of the town of Las Animas and had blackened nearly 8 square miles (19 square kilometers) by Wednesday, according to the Bent County Office of Emergency Management.
+(AP) — Two wind-whipped grassland fires in rural southeastern Colorado destroyed two homes, briefly closed a state highway and forced temporary evacuations in the unincorporated community of Fort Lyon.
+Officials say the fires erupted Tuesday west and east of the town of Las Animas and had blackened nearly 8 square miles by Wednesday.Have you visited our homepage lately?
+Find your local news and more at WesternSlopeNow.com

-Crews had contained 25% of a fire that threatened Bent’s Old Fort National Historical Site in Otero County overnight.
-The blaze fed on brush surrounding structures on the property — site of a 17th-century trading post along the Santa Fe trail — until La Junta firefighters beat it back, KKTV reported.

 Comments / 0